[Post updated 26/05/19]

 - Get your GIF on!
 Another example of multimedia which can add an element of humour to the chat and can be popular when someone joins a chat, to illustrate their excitement about joining.
 Yes, sometimes we get THAT excited about a Twitter chat! 😄

-- Add your favourite Twitter chat members to Twitter lists.
+- Add your favourite Twitter chat members to Twitter lists (blog post).
 You can automate this by creating an IFTTT recipe, or you can manually add people.
-I have a Twitter list called #BufferLove for the #Bufferchat community.
+I have a Twitter List called #BufferLove for the #Bufferchat community.

 - If you can find out the chat questions in advance of the chat and really want to make an impression, draft all your answers before the chat begins.
 You could also choose to create video responses, which will stand out in a busy Twitter chat feed; just remember, time passes quickly in a Twitter chat, so if you want people to engage with your video content, keep it as short as possible.

 - Set up your web browser or login to your social media management account, in advance of the chat.
 You want to be able to monitor multiple feeds e.g. the main chat feed, your notifications (so you can keep up with responding to people who reply to your tweets) and the feed for the chat host (so you don’t miss questions, in popular and busy chats).
 Tweetdeck is owned by Twitter and is a great, free tool to monitor multiple feeds.

 Find Twitter chats to join

 There are a few resources which list a wide range of regular Twitter chats in different niches:

 Do you have any favourite chats, or tips for making the most of them?